ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Press Touchpad North to retry, or press Touchpad West to confirm, then Touchpad North to go back to title screen.
 Press Back button to select menu items and start a new game.
 Make sure the player controller is set to Motion Controller No.7.
 When necessary, press Ctrl-F11 to switch to gamepad mode to navigate the menus or change settings, then press Ctrl-F11 to switch back to PS Move mode when ready.

 After calibration, you can uncheck Show PS Move Cursor in I/O configuration.
 Optionally hide the Windows cursor by [nomousy](https://www.autohotkey.com/board/topic/2083-nomousy-disablehide-your-mouse-pointer-cmd/) ([download](https://www.mediafire.com/file/oglzpabl50b8juq/nomousy.zip/file)).
+Run "nomousy /hide" to switch the Windows cursor on/off.

 If the emulator is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.